aryeelab/guideseq/README.md

 ### `umitag` Reads (Manifest Required)

 - **Functionality**: Given the demultiplexed files in the folder `output_folder/undemultiplexed` (where `output_folder` is specified in the manifest), umitag the reads for downstream consolidation.
-Files are outputted to the `output_folder/umitagged` folder.
+The forward and reverse files for each sample in the manifest are outputted to the `output_folder/umitagged` folder.
 - **Required Parameters**:
 	- `-m or --manifest`: Specify the path to the manifest YAML file
 - **Example Usage**: